explodingcamera/blog/content/rust-os/2-shell/index.md

 }
 ```

-When we now run the `pagefault` command, we'll see that - well - nothing happens.
-This is because we haven't set up a page table yet, and the kernel is still running in physical memory, something we want to change in the next chapter.
+When we run the `pagefault` command, we'll see that nothing happens.
+This is because we still need to set up a page table, and the kernel is still running in physical memory, something we want to change in the next chapter.

 Our breakpoint command, however, will trigger a breakpoint exception, and we'll see the following output: